projeto-de-instrucao-tecnologica/learning-python/README.md

 ## Usage

 The usage of questions and lists in this repository is free for educational purposes and should not be marketed.
 Enjoy it!!!

+### Collab

+You can use Google Colab free tier to open the questions and lists to apply them to anyone or solve them by yourself.

+Just go to [Colab](https://colab.research.google.com) and open the file with the desired question, either via GitHub directly or downloading the file and importing it into the tool.

+Remember that you must have a Google account and you can download files or save them to Drive after changes and solutions.